 Old fashioned mince beef pie is super simple to make!
 Seriously this recipe couldn’t be easier!

-It’s great for bigger families as the recipe makes a nice big family sized pie, enough to feed six people.
+It’s great for bigger families as it’s enough for a nice big family sized mince pie recipe, enough to feed six people.

 This way just means I’ve got a head start on dinner for when I get home.